-- 9.14 Students under care of a Presbytery are those pursuing ordination and shall be referred to either as Students of Theology or Students of Divinity preparing for the gospel ministry. - 9.15 Any student wishing to come under care of a Presbytery must have a letter of recommendation from the Session of the church where he is a member.
-Ordinarily, students will be under care for at least a year prior to ordination. - 9.16 The Minister and His Work Committee, or its appropriate Presbytery committee, is to examine the candidate before presenting him to the Presbytery.
+Theology or Students of Divinity preparing for the gospel ministry.

+Any student wishing to come under care of a Presbytery

+must have a letter of recommendation from the Session of the church where he is a member.
+Ordinarily, students will be under care for at least a year prior to ordination.

+9.16 The Minister and His Work Committee, or its appropriate Presbytery committee, is to examine the candidate before presenting him to the Presbytery.
 He is to be examined in the following areas:

-- A. Saving relationship with the Lord Jesus Christ - B. Christian character - C. Conviction of being called by God to the ministry - 9.17 Upon acceptance of the student, the Presbytery shall enroll and counsel with him. - A. The Presbytery shall communicate and counsel the student concerning his studies, family life, financial needs, and spiritual growth. - B. The student shall be kept informed of all Presbytery business. - C. Assist the student in the steps moving towards ordination. - 9.18 The student shall: - A. Be regular in his attendance at meetings of Presbytery and the General Synod - B. Preach trial sermons before the Presbytery as directed - C. Communicate with the Presbytery through its committee any needs or changes in his status - D. Be given opportunities to preach in churches under the direction of the Presbytery - 9.19 The Presbytery, with or without his request, has the authority to remove his name from the roll of students under its care.
-After a candidate has been under the care of a presbytery for five (5) years his name shall automatically be removed from the roll unless he has requested in writing an extension.
-The Presbytery committee shall evaluate the request in light of - his evidence of good faith in continuing his preparation.
-The committee shall make a recommendation to the Presbytery for action. - 9.20 A candidate shall be received under the care of the Presbytery in an appropriate service of recognition in which he shall be asked to stand before the Presbytery and answer the following questions:
+- A. Saving relationship with the Lord Jesus Christ Christian character В. C. Conviction of being called by God to the - ministry - Upon acceptance of the student, the Presbytery shall enroll and counsel with him.
+A. The Presbytery shall communicate and counsel the student concerning his studies, family life, - financial needs, and spiritual growth.
+B. The student shall be kept informed of all Presbytery business. - Assist the student in the steps moving towards C. ordination. - The student shall: Be regular in his attendance at meetings of - Presbytery and the General Synod В. Preach trial sermons before the Presbytery as directed

+- Communicate with the Presbytery through its - committee any needs or changes in his status Be given opportunities to preach in churches under the direction of the Presbytery - The Presbytery, with or without his request, has the authority to remove his name from the roll of students - under its care.
+After a candidate has been under the care of a presbytery for five (5) years his name shall - automatically be removed from the roll unless he has requested in writing an extension.
+The Presbytery committee shall evaluate the request in light of - The committee shall make a recommendation to the Presbytery for action.